Pei-devoteam/AWS-CloudWatch/Use CloudWatch to Monitor a Single Instance.md

 2. Answer the questions to customize the configuration file for your server.
 Note: you need to answer no to some questions to get the agent running.
 For instance:

    *Do you want to turn on StatsD daemon?
-1. yes
-2. no
+1. yes 2. no

    *Do you want to monitor metrics from CollectD?
-1. yes
-2. no
+1. yes 2. no

    *Do you want to monitor any log files?
-1. yes
-2. no
+1. yes 2. no

 After you answered all these questions, you will get the path to the configuration file, which is /opt/aws/amazon-cloudwatch-agent/bin/config.json.

+### Step 5.
+Start the CloudWatch Agent
+**Procedures**:
+1. For linux system, type the following if you saved the configuration file on your ec2 instance:
+$ sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m ec2 -c file:/opt/aws/amazon-cloudwatch-agent/bin/config.json -s

+### Step 5.
+Verify if CloudWatch Agent is running
+**Procedures**:
+1. Run the following command
+$ /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -m ec2 -a status

+You will see the following text if it's running.

+{
+  "status": "running",
+  "starttime": "2018-11-15T15:47:52+0000",
+  "version": "1.204682.0"
+}

+## Bingo, You got your CloudWatch running!

-**Changes may occur due to the updates of the platform.**
+**Final notes: Changes may occur due to the updates of the platform.**